OUR STORY...

 Initiative

-Our camps are organized into skill-based guilds — a fun, story-driven system that gives students shared identities, mentorship paths, and a sense of belonging as they explore different aspects of wilderness living.
+Our youth camps are organized into skill-based guilds — a fun, story-driven system that gives students shared identities, mentorship paths, and a sense of belonging as they explore different aspects of wilderness living.

 FORAGER